-8 Things to Do this Spring in the San Juan Islands
+8 Things to do this Spring in the San Juan Islands

-Visit a Working Lighthouse at Lime Kiln Point State Park
+3. Visit a Working Lighthouse at Lime Kiln Point State Park

 Just a short walk from the parking lot at Lime Kiln Point State Park, a.k.a.
 Whale Watch Park on San Juan Island’s west side, you can stand on the rocky promontory and see a richly diverse environment, from rocky shoreline to wooded uplands.
 Orcas, minke whales, porpoises, seals, sea lions, and river otters cruise the shoreline through kelp beds and eel grass, looking for food.
 Eagles and seabirds reel overhead.
-The lighthouse was built in 1919 and still serves as a navigational beacon for ships in the Haro Strait, and offers tours during the summer.
-The park is considered one of the best places in the world to view whales from land, and there is a small seasonal gift shop and interpretive center where you can learn more.
+The lighthouse was built in 1919 and still serves as a navigational beacon for ships in the Haro Strait and offers tours during the summer.
+The park is considered one of the best places in the world to view whales from land, and there are a small seasonal gift shop and interpretive center where you can learn more.

-Follow the Liquid Arts Trail
+6. Follow the Liquid Arts Trail

-Take a Hike with Stunning Views
+7. Take a Hike with Stunning Views

-The San Juan Islands are a hiker's paradise, and each island offers a different experience, from mountain trails to beach walks, past waterfalls and mossy boulders.
-On Lopez, hike or bike Lopez Hill, a 400-acre preserve with a range of trails, from simple to steep, that can be strung together for longer, more challenging hikes.
+The San Juan Islands are a hiker's paradise, and each island offers a different experience, from mountain trails to beach walks, passed waterfalls, and mossy boulders.
+On Lopez Island, hike or bike Lopez Hill, a 400-acre preserve with a range of trails, from simple to steep, that can be strung together for longer, more challenging hikes.
 Orcas Island offers Moran State Park and Obstruction Pass State Park, each with stunning views and serene forest trails.
-Moran has five lakes, and at Obstruction Pass, you'll find pocket beaches hidden away where you can pull up a kayak or have a picnic.
-On San Juan Island, the National Historical Parks offer driftwood covered beaches at South Beach and fabulous views from the summit of Mount Young.
+Moran's five fresh-water lakes include Cascade Lake, with a sandy beach and designated swimming and play area.
+Rent a paddle boat if you’re feeling energetic, or cast a fishing line off the dock.
+At Obstruction Pass, you'll find pocket beaches hidden away where you can pull up a kayak or have a picnic.
+On San Juan Island, the National Historical Parks offer driftwood-covered beaches at South Beach and fabulous views from the summit of Mount Young.

-Zip Through the Woods
+8. Zip Through the Woods

 For more ideas on what to do in the San Juan Islands, click here.